BenAcord/AutoRpt/README.md

 # AutoRpt
 ## What It Is
-Streamline report writing experience.
+Streamline the report writing experience.
+AutoRpt enforces consistent organization of directory structure and note taking to facilitate a smooth report writing process.

-> Currently a work in progress.
-There are rough edges.

-1. (**startup**) Prior to starting an exam, creates a base exam directory structure and populates it with a markdown report template.
+1. (**startup**) Prior to starting an exam or training, startup creates a base directory structure and populates it with a markdown report template.
 Run this well in advance of the exam start time.

-2. (**ports**)
+During the exam or training update the markdown files for the targets.

+2. (**ports**) Quickly scans for known recon tool nmap output and displays a summary of the ports and services.
+Also creates a spreadsheet with a tab for each target and its ports.

-3. (**vuln**) A submenu for logging confirmed vulnerabilities
+3. (**vuln**) A submenu for logging confirmed vulnerabilities and assigning a CVSS 3 score and MITRE ATT&CK Framework tactic and technique.

 4. (**sitrep**) Track your status and activity throughout the engagement.
 You can quickly add a status or review the log to see the history of activities.
 Yes, I realize this isn't a real sitrep report.

-5. (**finalize**) During the exam autorpt generates a final report PDF and 7z archive from your markdown files.
+5. (**finalize**) During the exam report window AutoRpt generates a final report PDF and 7z archive from your markdown files.
+Other file formats are supported: Jira, odt, docx, and common markdown.

 **TBD: Insert video or GIF here**